ariveralee/PiInTheSky/README.md

 ---

 ### Notes:
+- You don't have to connect any peripheral devices to the PI or use a monitor to install.
+You could SSH in and do what is known as a "silent install"
 - This has not been tested on any other hardware but this does not mean that it will not work

 ---